salilkanade/NYCTaxiWebApp/README.md

-# Real-time Data Visualization w/ Azure Stream Analytics, Azure Functions, and SignalR
+# Real-time Data Visualization with Azure Stream Analytics, Azure Functions, SignalR and Azure Maps

 ## What we will cover

-In this tutorial, we will be visualizing data on a serverless web app utilizing several Azure technologies.
+In this tutorial, we will process and visualize data coming from NYC Taxi trips on a serverless web app utilizing several Azure technologies.

-- We will be using Azure Maps to draw the map canvas in our web app.
-- To get the flight information, we will create a Virtual Machine from the provisioned image.
-The taxi data will then be persisted in an Event Hub.
+- To get the NYC taxi data information, we will create a Virtual Machine from the provisioned image.
+This VM is using historical data from NYC taxi and will replay the events and send them to an Event Hub.
-- The Stream Analytics job will then process and query the data recieved from the Event Hub.
+- The Stream Analytics job will then process and transform the data received from the Event Hub in real-time.
 - We will then create an Azure Function that listens to the Stream Analytics job and updates an Azure SignalR hub with all changes to the taxi data.
-- Finally the web app will be configured with a SignalR client to handle the data changes in real-time.
+- The web app will be configured with a SignalR client to handle the data changes in real-time and use Azure Maps to visualize the data

 For an introduction to the architecture, familiarize yourself with the picture below.
 <img width="1000" alt="DemoArch" src="https://user-images.githubusercontent.com/68666863/92974360-de1dd900-f43a-11ea-88ec-01b6b62e5b96.PNG">